NiborGnu/witch-hunt/README.md

 ## User Stories

 ### First Time Visitor Goals:
-* As a First Time Vistior, I want to easily understand the mainn purpose of the site, so I can learn more about the content.
+* As a First Time visitor, I want to easily understand the main purpose of the site, so I can learn more about the content.
-* As a First Time Visitor, I want to be able to easily navigate through the website, so i can find the content.
+* As a First Time Visitor, I want to be able to easily navigate through the website, so I can find the content.

 ### Returning Visitor Goals
-* As a Returning Visitor, I want to be able to read more in dept records about trails and first hand writings.
+* As a Returning Visitor, I want to be able to read more in-depth records about trials and first-hand writings.

 ## Features